Having Minimally Invasive Spine Surgery (MISS)

 You may be given antibiotics before and after the surgery.
 This is to help prevent infection.

-During the procedure, the surgeon will use a special type of X-ray to view the surgery.
+During the procedure, the surgeon will use a type of X-ray to view the surgery.

 The surgeon will make a small incision on your back in the area that needs to be treated.
-He or she will put a tubular retractor into this incision.
+He or she will put a tool called a tubular retractor into this incision.
 This will let the surgeon reach the part of the spine to be treated.

 The surgeon will then pass small tools through this retractor.
 This may include a tiny camera and a light.